Dear Friends and Neighbors,

 Fundamental rights and freedoms are under attack across the country, with extreme legislatures and judges passing or overturning laws that put the health and well being of people at risk.

 That’s why I’m pleased that the legislature made protecting rights a priority.
 Minnesota remains a refuge in the upper Midwest.
+Reproductive healthcare, including access to abortion, was protected by the Protect Reproductive Options (PRO) Act, now in Minnesota law.

 We also shielded patients and providers who come here from states that have criminalized healthcare to practice and receive care, and we repealed unconstitutional obstacles and barriers to those seeking reproductive healthcare here.